subquery/documentation/docs/academy/herocourse/module3.md

   } = event;
 ```

-but before storing the values into the voteHistory object, a helper function is used to check if the councillorId already exists.
+However, before storing the values into the `voteHistory` object, a helper function is used to check if the `councillorId` already exists.

 ```
   await ensureCouncillor(councilorId.toString());